Please visit the Tuition page for more information about the cost of attendance at UC Law SF.

 It depends on your own expected available financial resources and awarded scholarships/grants.
 You should borrow at least enough to pay for tuition and fees not covered by aforementioned funds (in addition to the need for living expenses).

-Withdrawal and tuition refunds information are available from the UC Hastings Office of Fiscal Services.
+Withdrawal and tuition refunds information are available from the UC Law SF Office of Fiscal Services.

 After you have accepted the loans, any modification requests will need to be submitted to the Financial Aid Office in writing.